system76/docs/content/ending-frozen-applications.md

 ### Using System Monitor (GUI)

-The System Monitor comes prepackaged in Pop!\_OS.
+The System Monitor application comes prepackaged in Pop!\_OS.
 This application provides a GUI interface and functionality similar to the Windows Task Manager.

 1. Press <kbd>Super</kbd> + <kbd>T</kbd> to launch a Terminal session.
 2. Enter `gnome-system-monitor` and hit <kbd>Enter</kbd>.